kai687/sphinxawesome-theme/docs/how-to/customize/index.rst

 .. meta::
    :description: Adapt the Awesome Theme to your needs by adding custom styles, using custom layouts, or changing the default templates.
+   :twitter:description: Adapt the Awesome Theme to your needs by adding custom styles, using custom layouts, or changing the default templates.

 Customize the theme
 ===================